MichaelZaniewski/Excel-Salary-Dashboard/README.md

 ```
 Dashboard Implimentation:
 ![Image](https://github.com/user-attachments/assets/25b0aa19-6dc1-4afc-9409-d76c7a4ba954)
-- Organization: Features a formatted bar chart bolded on selected type for readability and continuity
+- Organization: Features a formatted bar chart bolded on selected type for readability and continuity.
-- Insight Gained:
+- Insight Gained: The majority of job postings are of full-time roles.